Lily-Gebhart/Lily-Gebhart.github.io/_posts/2026-06-23-nsfgrfp-doecsgf.md

 Evidently, I spent a lot more time thinking about writing the application than I did thinking about what it would actually be like to be a DOE CSGF fellow.
 In retrospect, I wish I had spent more time exploring practicum opportunities, national labs, and the experiences of past fellows.
 While the application is important, you're ultimately applying to join a community of computational scientists.
-If your research genuinely depends on advanced computational methods and you are excited by the prospect of working at a national lab (both in your PhD or potentially after), I strongly encourage applying.
+If your research genuinely depends on advanced computational methods and you are excited by the prospect of working at a national lab (both in your PhD or potentially after), I really recommend applying.

 ## Other resources!
 - [Kyle Felker's Repository](https://github.com/felker/doe_csgf_applications): Some great examples!